 Stick to bottled water during your stay (many hotels will provide this in your room); the tap water in Delhi isn’t safe to drink or brush your teeth with.
-Ask for any drinks to be served without ice cubes.
+Ask for your drinks to be served without ice cubes.

-Though Delhi’s roads are wider than others throughout the country, to say they’re busy would be a significant understatement so be prepared to drive defensively – but safely, of course.
+Though Delhi’s roads are wider than others throughout the country, to say they’re busy would be an understatement: be prepared to drive defensively – but safely, of course.
 Try to avoid driving at night or in fog and if you are involved in an accident, head straight to the nearest police station – no matter what bystanders say, don’t stay at the scene.
 During the first three months of a stay in India, you can drive as long as you have an international driving permit and a current Australian driver's licence.

 Smart Traveller recommends all visitors take out comprehensive travel insurance to cover overseas medical costs, including medical evacuation.
 It’s also important to see if your policy covers COVID-related issues such as delays and cancelled flights.

 Where to stay